 What Is Included in the Sound Module?

 There are 600 sounds from which you can choose when assembling kits.
-If that isn’t enough, you can also load your own samples (sounds) via the USB port.
+If that isn’t enough, you can also load your own samples (sounds) via the USB port from a standard USB memory stick.
 For me, this would be an even rarer occurrence than creating a kit from the 600 original sounds.
 Still it’s nice to know the option is there.

 You get 60 preset tracks that you can play along with to practice.
 There is also a metronome built in, which is fairly standard.